hydroper-jet/lang/docs/parser-track.md

 Directives:

 * [ ] Use definition
+  * Dots are followed by IdentifierName and an final optional `.*` in an identifier path
 * [ ] Class definition
 * [ ] Enum definition
 * [ ] Interface definition